- Sandra McKenzieDeputy Minister, Department of Education and Early Childhood Development

 3. HRSB and the province need to directly address research findings appearing in the Journal of Traffic Injury Prevention that contradict claims made by HRSB and the province that a drop-off loop increases child safety in urban school environments.
 Where is HRSB’s evidence or research to contradict the peer-reviewed research that has been provided to HRSB in March 2017?

-The Civility Project started this petition with a single signature, and won with 153 supporters.
-Start a petition to change something you care about.
+The Civility Project started this petition with a single signature, and now has 153 supporters.
+Start a petition today to change something you care about.